 How to Conduct A/B Tests in Mobile Apps: Part I

 AppQuantum presents an article based on the webinars “How to conduct A/B tests in Mobile Apps”, created in collaboration with mobile marketing agency, Appbooster.
 From this webinar series you will find out what A/B tests are conducted for, how to run them in the most effective way and how to avoid mistakes.
 Furthermore, you will get unique useful cases from the authors’ practice.
-The first webinar is available online — you can either watch it or gather information from this article.

 A/B tests: what are they and why are they needed

 A/B tests, or split tests are a method of comparing two states of one element.
 They help increase conversion rates and profitability of the project.
 A key metric when evaluating these tests’ efficiency is revenue.
 Anything can be tested via A/B method: subscription screen, onboarding, ad creative, etc.

 A/B tests have become popular in the era of websites, when their owners were chasing higher conversion rates.
 They were changing the pages’ elements in order to make them more appealing to visitors.

 It looked like this: you had to implement the Google Optimize tag, then tested elements were configured in the visual editor and the experiment was launched.
 The users were randomly divided into two groups.
 One of them was getting the old version of the element and the other one — a changed one.